deltaswapio/deltaswap/whitepapers/0001_generic_message_passing.md

 }
 ```

-The previous `Payload` method and `BodyTransfer`/`BodyGuardianSetUpdate`/`BodyContractUpgrade` structs with fields
+The previous `Payload` method and `BodyTransfer`/`BodyPhylaxSetUpdate`/`BodyContractUpgrade` structs with fields
 like `TargetChain`, `TargetAddress`, `Asset`and `Amount` will be removed and replaced by top-level `EmitterChain`
 and `EmitterAddress` fields and an unstructured `Payload` blob.
 To allow for ordering on the receiving end, `Sequence`
 was added which is a message counter tracked per emitter.

 Notably, we remove target chain semantics, leaving it as an implementation detail for a higher-level relayer protocol.

-Guardian set updates and contract upgrades will still be handled and special-cased at the Wormhole contract layer.
+Phylax set updates and contract upgrades will still be handled and special-cased at the Wormhole contract layer.
 Instead of specifying a VAA payload type like we previously did, Wormhole contracts will instead be initialized with a
 specific well-known `EmitterChain` and `EmitterAddress` tuple which is authorized to execute governance operations.
 Governance operations are executed by calling a dedicated governance method on the contracts.